junxit/us-congress-bills-110/metadata.md

 - 2008-06-20 — Introduced in House
 - 2008-06-20 — Introduced in House
 - 2008-06-20 — Referred to the House Committee on Transportation and Infrastructure.
+- 2008-06-23 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2008-07-29 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Boozman objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-07-29 — Considered as unfinished business. (consideration: CR H7267)
+- 2008-07-29 — Considered under suspension of the rules. (consideration: CR H7174-7175)
+- 2008-07-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6340.
+- 2008-07-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-29 — Ms. Norton moved to suspend the rules and pass the bill, as amended.
+- 2008-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7174)
+- 2008-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7174)
+- 2008-07-29 — Received in the Senate, read twice.
+- 2008-07-29 — The title of the measure was amended.
+Agreed to without objection.